-- The CMO or designate shall be responsible for contacting and advising Rotary International of crisis nature and status as needed.
-The expectation is that the Host Exchange Partner will notify Rotary International of the crisis. - 2.
-The CMO or designate shall notify all D5060 RYE Committee Members not affected by the crisis and keep them updated throughout the crisis.

-3. The CMO or designate will be responsible for notifying the District Governor and for keeping him/her updated throughout the crisis.
+- 1. The CMO or designate shall be responsible for contacting and advising Rotary International of crisis nature and status. - 2.
+The CMO or designate shall notify all D6270 RYE Committee Members not affected by the crisis and keep them updated throughout the crisis. - 3.
+The CMO or designate will be responsible for notifying the District Governor and for keeping him/her updated throughout the crisis.

-Assigning Tasks in an Organized Fashion by the D5060 RYE Crisis Management Officer (CMO)
+Assigning Tasks in an Organized Fashion by the D6270 RYE Crisis Management Officer (CMO)